-16 Do members of governing bodies and senior management face criminal liability for breach of risk and compliance management obligations?
+Do members of governing bodies and senior management face criminal liability for breach of risk and compliance management obligations?

-Top managers are criminally liable if they fail to implement effective risk and compliance management and turn a blind eye on mismanagement (article 158 SCC), embezzlement (article 138 SCC), money laundering (article 305-bis SCC) or bribery (article 322-ter et seq SCC).
-Failure to prevent serious criminal offences, such as bribery, is a corporate criminal offence.
+Individuals are criminally liable if they fail to implement ell ective risk and compliance management and turn a blind eye on mismanagement (article 158 SCC), embezzlement (article 138 SCC), money laundering (article 305-bis SCC) or bribery (article 322-ter et seq SCC).
+Failure to prevent serious criminal oll ences, such as bribery, is a corporate criminal offense.
 In a recent case, the Swiss Supreme Court found a chairman of a bank guilty of criminal mismanagement because he was aware of certain irregularities committed by an employee and failed to take corrective action.

-Additionally, articles 37 and 38 AMLA provide strict provisions and stipulate high fines in cases of a violation of the anti-money laundering reporting obligations and duties to verify set out in articles 9 and 15 AMLA, respectively.
-In case of a violation of the obligations set out by the new transparency and due-diligence obligations in the Swiss Code of Obligations, the directors may be punished with a fine of up to 100,000 Swiss francs or 50,000 Swiss francs in case of negligence.
+Additionally, articles 37 and 38 AMLA provide strict provisions and stipulate high fines in cases of a violation of the antimoney laundering reporting obligations and duties to verify set out in articles 9 and 15 AMLA, respectively.